-Speakers and Facilitator

-- Hon.
-Caroline Sokoni Public Protector of Zambia Speaker 1 \ - John Walters Acting Ombudsman of Namibia Speaker 2 - Mr. Werner Amon, General Secretary of the IOI Speaker 3 \ - Facilitator \

 Hon.
-Grace Tikambenji Malera was appointed as Ombudsman of Malawi effective 1st September 2021.
-She is a Lawyer and Human Rights Expert, with 19 years of work experience working with both state and non-state actors.
-She has worked across the governance sector in Malawi, on a broad range of thematic areas including: human rights broadly; gender and women's rights, children's rights and access to justice.
-She holds a Bachelor of Law Degree (LLB Honours), obtained from the University of Malawi, Chancellor College in 2002, and graduated from the University of the Free State, Republic of South Africa with a Masters in Law Degree (LLM) in 2007.
+Grace Tikambenji Malera a Lawyer and Human Rights Expert, with 19 years of work experience working with both state and non-state actors.
+Worked across the governance sector in Malawi, on a broad range of thematic areas including: human rights broadly; gender and women's rights, children's rights and access to justice.
+Holds a Bachelor of Law Degree (LLB Honours), obtained from the University of Malawi, Chancellor College in 2002, and graduated from the University of the Free State, Republic of South Africa with a Masters in Law Degree (LLM) in 2007.
 She was called to the Malawi Bar in 2002, to practice law in both the Supreme Court and High Court of Malawi, and courts subordinate thereto.

-She has vast experience working with regional and international human rights mechanisms at the African Commission and United Nations levels respectively.
+Appointed as Ombudsman of Malawi effective 1st September 2021.
+Immediate past Team Leader of UKaid's Malawi's flagship Programme on Violence Against Women and Girls: Prevention and Response also known as the Tithetse Nkhanza Programme from 2019 to 2021.
+The Programme aimed to contribute to Malawi Government's efforts of reducing the prevalence of violence against women and girls in Malawi and improving the justice system for women and girls living with violence in Malawi.
+Previously held the positions of: Executive Director of ActionAid International Malawi, 2017 to 2018; Executive Secretary (Chief Executive Officer), of the Malawi Human Rights Commission (MHRC), 2012 to 2017, Director of Legal Services and Deputy Director of Legal Services, from 2003 to 2012 in MHRC.
+She is also a socio-legal researcher with key competencies and knowledge and skill set in working with both quantitative and qualitative assignments, and has in this regard carried out numerous consulting assignments for governments departments and agencies, local and international NGOs, and UN agencies.
+She also has vast experience working with regional and international human rights mechanisms at the African Commission and United Nations levels respectively.
 She served as a member of the Special Law Commission on the Review of Electoral Laws (2016/2017), as well as a member of the Special Law Commission on the development of the Trafficking in Persons Legislation.
+She is a recipient of the prestigious Chevening Fellowship Award (2008), DANIDA Research Fellowship Award (2005), a Ford Foundation Scholarship Grant towards her Masters Degree Study (2006/07), and The United States Department of State Bureau of Educational and Cultural Affairs International Visitor Leadership Program Award (2010).
 She is an exceptional human rights and gender advocate.
-She is an architect of some NGOs working in governance as well as in the advancement of women's rights and serves in a number of Boards of human rights NGOs in Malawi.
+She's an architect of some NGOs working in governance as well as in the advancement of women's rights and serves in a number of Boards of human rights NGOs in Malawi.
 She is passionate about using the law as a tool for social change and attainment of social justice and gender equality and inclusion.
 In 2019 Grace was the Moderator of Malawi Presidential Debate ahead of the 2019 Malawi Tripartite Elections.